-Analysts estimate there could be millions of the creatures at this time with the possibility of the populace growth and expansion to other parts of the country.
+Analysts estimate there could be millions of the creatures at this time with the possibility of the population growing and expanding to other parts of the country.

 What’s Going on in Georgia?